wwonigkeit/vorteil-elk/README.md

 ```$ ln -s kibana-7.9.3-linux-x86_64 kibana```

 5. If you want to use NFS:

-       - map the correct NFS shares (IP address & mount points) in the default.vcfg file
+       - map the correct NFS shares (IP address & mount points) in the default.vcfg.nfs and rename to default.vcfg

        - copy the configuration files in /example_configs/* to the NFS share

    or, if you only want to use local disk:

-       - remove the NFS shares in the default.vcfg file
+       - rename default.vcfg.local to default.vcfg file

        - copy the configuration files in /example_configs/* to the /configs/* directory (or customise your own)

 6. Run the machine using `vorteil run <cloned-directory>`